-After several delays the new European Travel Information and Authorisation System (ETIAS) now looks set to be launched in 2022 with full implementation by mid-2023.
+After several delays the new European Travel Information and Authorisation System (ETIAS) now looks set to be launched in 2025.
 ETIAS is not a European Visa but an approval to travel to and within Europe which is electronically linked to a passport.
 Without an ETIAS approved passport it will be impossible for “third country nationals” (citizens of countries which are neither members of the European Union nor the Schengen Area) to enter the European arena as such approval will become mandatory in the near future.

 Can a traveller with a criminal record apply for ETIAS?